Update and changes to Railway Safety Regulations 1999 guidance on Mark 1 type rolling stock and hinged door rolling stock.

-- A train operator must not operate Mark I or hinged door vehicles on the railway and the infrastructure manager must not permit the operation of such vehicles on the railway unless these vehicles have been modified to prevent the underframes of vehicles overrding.
+- A train operator must not operate Mark I or hinged door vehicles on the railway and the infrastructure manager must not permit the operation of such vehicles on the railway.

-Regulation 6 of the RSR Regulations allows us to grant exemptions from any requirement imposed by the regulations and to attach conditions to any such exemptions.
+Regulation 6 of RSR99 allows ORR to grant exemptions from any requirement of the regulations and to attach conditions to those exemptions.

 The revised guidance on regulation 4 provides for the continued issuing of exemptions for use of Mark1 type stock for operation on the mainline providing evidence of the necessary crashworthiness condition is provided.